Shou-/KawaiiBot-hs/README.md

 ```
 lewds:
     %(greet) This is a string!
 Woohoo~ ♡
     It's another string!
-They are separated by newlines.
+They need to be indented by at least one space!
     Also, %(user) is a %(insult)!
 greet:
     Hey!